Sacred Threads

 Ms. V's programs will build upon each other, but also have the capability to stand alone.
 Her programs will be based on the Sacred Threads' themes with more information to follow.

-*Saturday, Nov 8, 2025, Workshop: 9:00 -12:00A.M.
-EST. This workshop is paired with the theme of Healing.
+Saturday Morning Workshop: Healing Through Art (9:00 am-12:00 pm): ($50) This workshop is paired with the theme of Healing.
 Participants will create a fat quarter sized piece, collage style.
 This can also be accomplished with paper.

-*Sunday, Nov 8, 2025, Interactive Lecture encompassing all themes of Sacred Threads.
+Sunday Afternoon Interactive Lecture: Empowering Your Voice (4:00 pm - 5:30 pm) ($20) Encompassing all themes of Sacred Threads.
 Opportunities to hear uplifting and empowering responses after viewing the exhibition

 Registration for the Experience Weekend OPEN: July 1, 2025